VeerOneGPT/galileo-glass-ui/README.md

     node scripts/fix-hooks.js [--fix]
     ```

-#### 3. Pre-commit Hooks (Husky & lint-staged)
+#### 3. Pre-commit Hooks (Optional)

-Automatic checks run before each commit:

-*   ESLint checks for code style and potential errors.
-*   Prettier formats code.
-*   (Potentially add TypeScript check here if desired via lint-staged config)
+If you choose to use Git hooks (e.g., with Husky), you can configure `lint-staged` to run checks before commits. *Note: Pre-commit hooks are not currently enabled by default.*

 #### 4. Code Style Guidelines